jakelevirne/halloween/README.md

 # Haunted House

-This is a [video](https://www.youtube.com/watch?v=yRpC1_ZGsWk) of the 3rd annual haunted house that my daughters (aged 7 and 8) and I put on for our neighborhood:
+This is a [video](https://www.youtube.com/watch?v=yRpC1_ZGsWk) of the 3rd annual haunted house that my daughters (aged 7 and 8) and I put on for our neighborhood.
+It's a great tradition for having fun, scaring our friends, and learning how to make new things.

 [![Hanted house](https://img.youtube.com/vi/yRpC1_ZGsWk/0.jpg)](https://www.youtube.com/watch?v=yRpC1_ZGsWk)